janbuecker/shopware-appserver-go/README.md

 </webhooks>
 ```

-You can then register an event listener to the appserver:
+You can then register an event listener to the app server:

 ```go
 srv.Event("checkout.order.placed", func(webhook appserver.WebhookRequest, api *appserver.ApiClient) error {